Prismatic Dieudonn\'e theory: Introduction

 The main interest of our approach is that it gives a uniform and geometric construction of the classifying functor on quasi-syntomic rings.
 This is made possible by the recent spectacular work of Bhatt-Scholze on \textit{prisms} and \textit{prismatic cohomology} (\cite{bhatt_scholze_prisms_and_prismatic_cohomology}, \cite{bhatt_lectures_on_prismatic_cohomology}).
 So far, such a cohomological construction of the functor had been available only in characteristic $p$, using the crystalline theory.
-This led in practice to some restrictions, when trying to study $p$-divisible groups in mixed characteristic by reduction to characteristic $p$, of which Breuil-Kisin theory is a prototypical example : there, no direct definition of the functor was available when $p=2$ !
+This led in practice to some restrictions, when trying to study $p$-divisible groups in mixed characteristic by reduction to characteristic $p$, of which Breuil-Kisin theory is a prototypical example : there, no direct definition of the functor was available when $p=2$!
 Replacing the crystalline formalism by the prismatic formalism, we give a definition of the classifying functor very close in spirit to the one used by Berthelot-Breen-Messing (\cite{berthelot_breen_messing_theorie_de_dieudonne_cristalline_II}) and which now makes sense without the limitation to characteristic $p$.
-Over a quasi-syntomic ring $R$, our functor takes values in the category of \textit{filtered prismatic Dieudonn\'e crystals} over $R$ (cf.\ \Cref{sec:abstr-divid-prism-definition-divided-prismatic-dieudonne-crystals}).
+Over a quasi-syntomic ring $R$, our functor takes values in the category of \textit{admissible prismatic Dieudonn\'e crystals} over $R$.
 As the name suggests, \textit{prismatic Dieudonn\'e crystals} are prismatic analogues of the classical notion of a Dieudonn\'e crystal on the crystalline site.
-The adjective \textit{filtered} is here to indicate that one needs to add the datum of some kind of admissible filtration on the prismatic Dieudonn\'e crystal.